Abdul Rahim Dagalo: Biography

 Dagalo was born on 1 January 1972.
 (Note: Many Sudanese citizens born before 2000 might not have birth certificates, especially those from rural areas where such documents were unavailable at the time.
 To address this, individuals can get a confirmation from the Birth Registry stating that their birth is not recorded.
 They can then present this confirmation to the health commission to receive a substitute health document, which will indicate their age but not their place of birth.
 Typically, this document lists the date of birth as 1 January, with the estimated birth year, e.g., Jaafar Nimeiry, Abdalla Hamdok, Omar al-Bashir, and Abdin Mohamed Ali Salih.)
 According to Al Jazeera Arabic, Abdelrahim Hamdan Dagalo was born in South Darfur.
 Yet, according to the BBC, The Guardian and Al Jazeera English, the Dagalo family are from Chad and migrated to Sudan in the 1980s, to escape from war and drought.
 Abdelrahim hails from the Mahamid clan of the Arab Bedouin Rizeigat tribe, known for trade and herding.
-He is the brother of Mohamed Hamdan Dagalo, known as Hemedti, the commander of Rapid Support Forces (RSF).
+He is the brother of Mohamed Hamdan Dagalo, known as Hemedti, the commander of the Rapid Support Forces (RSF).

-Abdelrahim initially served in the border guards, composed mainly of Arab tribes, used by the former President Omar al-Bashir's regime in the Darfur conflict.
+Abdelrahim initially served in the Border Intelligence Brigade, composed mainly of Arab tribes, used by the former President Omar al-Bashir's regime in the Darfur conflict.
 He rose to the rank of first sergeant and later became a colonel when the RSF was established in 2013.

-Parallel to his military career, the Dagalo family engaged in extensive commercial activities, founding mining and gold prospecting firms, notably Al-Junaid Company, with operations spanning Khartoum, Darfur, and other locations in Sudan.
+Parallel to his military career, the Dagalo family engaged in extensive commercial activities, founding mining and gold prospecting firms, notably Al Junaid, with operations spanning Khartoum, Darfur, and other locations in Sudan.

 Abdelrahim's political influence grew after becoming the deputy leader of the RSF in 2018.
 He built strong relationships within the Bashir regime, particularly with security leaders, enhancing the RSF's authority.
 During the 2018 protests, Abdelrahim initially played a role in protecting demonstrators and contributed to the downfall of the Bashir regime, but he is accused of ordering the Khartoum massacre at the General Command sit-in in June 2019.